 As a blended component unit of the City of Irvine (City), all revenues, expenses, assets and liabilities are held and recorded by the City as part of its Comprehensive Annual Financial Report.
 Throughout the year, however, contributions from external organizations have been made directly to the Corporation in support of programs.
 These contributions are immediately contributed from the Corporation to the City for deposit in the Orange County Great Park Fund, a special revenue fund to offset expenses for programs.
 In addition to contributions from external organizations, the Corporation also records a contribution from the City.
-The City's contributions are for expenditures related to hosting the U.S. Department of Energy sponsored Solar Decathlon 2013 (Solar Decathlon) and the Corporation's office space and business expenses.
+The City's contributions are for expenditures related to hosting the U.S. Department of Energy sponsored Solar Decathlon 2013 (Solar Decathlon).

-During the fiscal year ended June 30, 2013, the Corporation received \$856,255 from organizations for support of programs and the City contributed \$455,829, for office space, business expenditures and the Solar Decathlon.
+During the fiscal year ended June 30, 2014, in the governmental fund the Corporation received \$1,627,822 from organizations for support of programs, \$91,873 from charges for services and the City contributed \$1,603,046 for the Solar Decathlon.